 Research Insights: Baby Rice and Cereal as a First Food – What You Need to Know

 For the longest time, we’ve been fed misinformation about allergens and warned that exposing our babies to certain foods would increase the possibility that they will develop allergies.
 That’s why some schools of thought recommend weaning later than 6 months and sticking to very bland, ‘low risk’ foods.
 But research shows us that the introduction of foods between 17 and 24 weeks does not increase the risk of allergies to that food.
 In fact, introducing a food type much later (after 7 months) poses a greater risk for allergies.
 And surprisingly to some, the research also indicates that early exposure to foods (even through the placenta and breast milk) may be protective against allergies.
 So, we are no longer avoiding variety and common allergens when we start solids.

-It’s not only the biological reaction to food that we’re talking about.
-Findings in the research point to the fact that early exposure to a variety of flavours and foods (i.e. before 7-8 months), decreases the risk of fussy eating in the toddler years.
-The resounding message is to opt for stronger and more varied tastes than the blandness of rice cereal.
-Read more about introducing allergens here.
+And it’s not only the physiological reaction to food that we’re talking about.
+Findings in the research point to the fact that early exposure to a variety of flavours and foods (i.e. before 7-8 months), decreases the likelihood of fussy eating in the toddler years.
+What a relief!

 Want to know more about successfully weaning your little one?
 Get your copy of the best selling Weaning Sense book filled with delicious weaning recipes to try.
 Or sign up for the Weaning Sense online course for a step-by-step guide to weaning straight from the experts.